Master in European Journalism

-Lessons will run until April 2014.
+Lessons will run until mid-March 2015.
 In April, May and June students have to complete their end-of-course assignments.
-The group is divided into smaller groups of three students to produce a written investigative piece with photos/illustrations.

-For the second assignment, students choose between video or radio reportage.
-Over the three months, each group receives technical coaching related to the media they have selected.
+Over the three months, each group receives technical coaching.
 They are accompanied by a journalist chosen by the IHECS for his/her practical insights into EU reporting.
 The work will then be presented at the end of June before a jury of media professionals.